Yaateeh runners! Welcome to the Naatsisaan Ultra & 10K Trail Race!

 PACKET PICK-UP & MANDATORY MEETING – Packet pick-up will be available at the Navajo

-Mountain Chapter House on Friday during the runner meeting and dinner, which begins at 1:00
+Mountain High School on Friday during the runner meeting and dinner, which begins at 6:00

 p.m.
 The runner meeting at the Navajo Mountain High School will provide essential

 information about the race course and logistics for race day.
-All runners are required to
+All 50K runners should try

 pertinent race information, gear check, a weather outlook and emergency preparedness

 discussion.
-Race officials, Navajo Rangers, our EMS team, Parks & Rec staff, course marshals
+Race officials, chapter leaders, Navajo Rangers, our EMS team, Parks & Rec staff,

-and tribal officials will also be in attendance at this meeting.
-Dinner will follow this meeting.
+course marshals and tribal officials will also be in attendance at this meeting.
+Dinner will follow

 LODGING/CAMPING – The Navajo Mountain Chapter House, located about five minutes from